-Full TitleA Phase II single-arm trial to investigate tepotinib in advanced (Stage IIIB/IV) non-small cell lung cancer with MET exon 14 (METex14) skipping alterations or MET amplification (VISION)
+Full TitleA Phase II single-arm trial to investigate tepotinib in advanced (locally advanced or metastatic) non-small cell lung cancer with MET exon 14 (METex14) skipping alterations or MET amplification (VISION)

 Tepotinib is an investigational drug that can shrink tumors that have an altered version of the MET protein.
 In this study, researchers are evaluating the safety and effectiveness of tepotinib is patients with stage IIIB-IV lung adenocarcinomas that contain altered MET and which continued to grow despite at least one regimen of chemotherapy.
 Tepotinib is a tablet that is taken orally (by mouth).